RHFieldProductManagement/baremetal-ipi-lab/04-deploying-cluster.md

 -rw-r-----.
 1 lab-user users 2411 Oct 14 11:08 user-ca-bundle-config.yaml
 ~~~

+### Create the cluster

- Finally we have now arrived at the point where we can run the create cluster command to deploy our baremetal cluster.
-This process will take about ~60-90 minutes to complete:
+We have now arrived at the point where we can run the `create cluster` argument for the install command to deploy our baremetal cluster.
+This process will take about ~60-90 minutes to complete so have tmux running is you want to avoid network issues causing problems! :)

 ~~~bash
 [lab-user@provision scripts]$ $HOME/scripts/openshift-baremetal-install --dir=ocp --log-level debug create cluster